2001 Belgian Grand Prix: Post-race

 Burti sustained facial and head bruising and he underwent a brain scan, which revealed a head injury though no swelling of the brain.
 Gary Hartstein, a member of the FIA's medical delegation, predicted that Burti would take up to two months to complete a full recovery.
 Burti underwent further tests and was placed in an induced coma until he left intensive care on 4 September.
 He was discharged from hospital six days later and returned to Monaco to continue his recuperation.
 Burti was replaced by the Czech International Formula 3000 driver Tomáš Enge for the rest of the season.
 He stated in subsequent interviews that he cannot recall the crash.
 The effects of the accident caused Burti to suffer from seizures and amnesia for the next four months, both of which required medication.
 The FIA analysed the accident to enhance safety and outlawed the creation of holes in helmets allowing drinking tubes and radio communication wires to pass through.
 The incident was used as a case study in the development of the halo.
 In an interview with Autosport in 2019, Burti attributed his survival to vehicle and circuit safety improvements made after Ayrton Senna's fatal accident at the 1994 San Marino Grand Prix.

 Frank Williams, the team principal of the Williams squad, stated that they made an error in keeping Ralf Schumacher's car on a jack at the start of the third formation lap and that nobody could be blamed for it.
 Button said of his accident that caused him to retire from the race on lap 18, "The car was fine when I turned left, but it didn't want to turn right because the wing had fallen under my wheels, and so I hit the wall."
-The result left Coulthard nine points in front of Barrichello in the battle for second while the latter moved a further two points clear of Ralf Schumacher.
-In the Constructors' Championship, McLaren moved further away from Williams by another nine points, while Jordan moved past BAR for fifth with three races left in the season.
+The result left Coulthard nine championship points in front of Barrichello in the battle for second while the latter moved a further two championship points clear of Ralf Schumacher.
+In the World Constructors' Championship, McLaren moved further away from Williams by another nine championship points, while Jordan moved past BAR for fifth with three races left in the season.